sachin-pal89/Emitrr_Quiz_App/README.md

 - I have not Commit my .env file because of which one has to create a .env file.
 - In that file add a variable MONGO_URI = "Your_mongo_collection_path" to get access of database.
-- I am attaching the Langs collection file which you can add in your database to access the quiz questionset
+- I am attaching the Langs collection file which you can add in your database to access the quiz question set

 ## Installation